Lyle and Erik Menendez: Murders and alibi

 On August 18, 1989, Lyle and Erik visited several Southern California gun stores to buy handguns.
 However, due to issues with Lyle's driver's license and a two-week waiting period mandated by gun laws, the brothers decided to purchase shotguns instead.
-They acquired Mossberg 12-gauge shotguns along with boxes of birdshot and buckshot ammunition in a Big 5 Sporting Goods store in San Diego, where Erik used a driver's license stolen from Lyle's friend, Donovan Goodreau.
+They acquired Mossberg shotguns along with boxes of birdshot and buckshot ammunition in a Big 5 Sporting Goods store in San Diego, where Erik used a driver's license stolen from Lyle's friend, Donovan Goodreau.

 On the evening of August 20, José and Kitty were watching The Spy Who Loved Me (1977) in the theater den of their Beverly Hills mansion, when Lyle and Erik entered, carrying loaded shotguns.
 José was shot six times, including a fatal shot to the back of his head.
 Kitty was shot ten times.
 Before the fatal shot to her cheek, Kitty was on the floor, crawling away.
 Lyle ran to the car where Erik handed him ammunition to reload before firing the fatal shot to her face.

 Immediately after the killings, both brothers remained in the house for a few minutes, expecting a police response to the gunshot noise.
 They left to dispose of their blood-stained clothes and later buried the shotguns somewhere along Mulholland Drive.
 They also went to a movie theater and attempted to purchase tickets for the film Batman (1989) to use as their alibi but abandoned the plan when they realized the theater time-stamped its ticket stubs.
 They then headed to the "Taste of L.A." festival at the Santa Monica Civic Auditorium.

 After returning home and finding no police presence, Lyle called 9-1-1 and emotionally told the operator, "Someone killed my parents!" saying that he had just come home and discovered their bodies.
 Erik was heard screaming and crying in the background.
 When officers arrived, Lyle and Erik ran from the home toward them while screaming.
 Police did not seek gunshot residue tests from the brothers, which would have indicated whether they had recently discharged a firearm.
 The brothers both falsely told officers that they were elsewhere at the time of the killings.
 Lyle told officers he thought the killings might be "business-related," implying a mob hit.

 Police officers and forensic staff described the crime scene as "the most brutal" one they had ever encountered, noting blood and brain matter splattered throughout the room.
 Retired police detective Dan Stewart stated, "I've seen a lot of homicides, but nothing quite that brutal.
 Blood, flesh, skulls.
 It would be hard to describe, especially José, as resembling a human that you would recognize.
 That's how bad it was."
 According to the autopsy report, one blast caused "explosive decapitation with evisceration of the brain" and "deformity of the face" to José, while the first round of shots struck Kitty in her chest, right arm, left hip and left leg, with the contact shot causing "multiple lacerations of the brain."